javiercejudo/modelico/docs/advanced/json_validation.md

 ## Why not both?

-In the example above, we could have based `lowerCaseString` on `ajvString` instead of the normal `string` to combine custom and JSON schema rules.
+In the example above, we could have based `lowerCaseString` on the `ajvMetadata`-`string` instead of the normal `string` to combine custom and JSON schema rules.

 `M.withValidation` works with any metadata, including the `Ajv` variant and can be composed, since it returns a function that takes metadata and returns